epstabler/mgt/haskell/README.md

 ghci> ex0204a
 ```

-To use Mg with its unbounded branching,
+To run Mg with its unbounded branching:
-you need the multiset library which can be loaded with this command:

 ```
 > cd Mg